 This test looks for Heavy Metals in a person's urine.
 The body is able to process small amounts of heavy metals but high levels of exposure can result in materials building up in body tissues and causing a number of health complications.
 This panel includes Total Arsenic, Inorganic Arsenic, Cadmium, Lead, Mercury, Creatinine, and Creatinine ratios for all metals.
 The specimen for this test can be either Random Urine or 24 Hour Urine.

 Please state if you would like a 24-hour collection for this test at the time you place your order.

-Arsenic can be found in materials such as pesticides, rodenticides, weed killers, paint and wood preservatives.
-Arsenic may also be found in food or groundwater in low levels.
+Arsenic can be found in materials such as pesticides, rodenticides, weed killers, paint, and wood preservatives.
+Arsenic may also be found in food or groundwater at low levels.
 However, some areas have higher than normal levels of arsenic in the ground which can increase the risk of exposure.
 Urine testing is most effective at detecting chronic or prolonged exposure.

 Mercury exposure can occur in industrial settings such as those which involve the burning of coal or from the consumption of certain products such as fish and shellfish.
 Urine testing is more accurate at detecting inorganic mercury from occupational exposure.
 For organic mercury such as that found in seafood, a blood test is more accurate.

 Heavy metals testing is recommended for anyone who believes they have had exposure in the workplace or through other means especially if they are exhibiting symptoms of heavy metals poisoning.
 Family members of those exposed in the workplace should also be tested as toxic particulates can be brought into the home on clothing.

 This test measures heavy metals being excreted from the body through urine.
 As such, this type of testing is most useful for chronic or prolonged exposure.
 For customers who require blood testing, the Heavy Metals Profile II, Blood is also available.
 Additional test selections are available in our Heavy Metal Testing Category.